BellCubeDev/fomod-builder/README.md

 * Header-Like Input layout doesn't perfectly match in the Y direction between editing and not editing
 * Entangled names aren't working properly yet
 * Entangled names on the Module side aren't working (perhaps only show name stuff on the Metadata tab anyway?)
+* Options appear to be getting duplicated.
+Sounds like a job for the debugger!

 # TODO